USF sarasota-manatee CAMPUS

 Information for Students

-Tutoring is provided online in the Spring 2021 semester!
+Tutoring is provided online in the Fall 2021 semester.
 We encourage students to plan their tutoring sessions in advance and recommend that students follow these steps:

 - Check the tutoring schedule to determine tutors’ availability and schedule an appointment.
 You can learn more about the tutors before you schedule from their bios below.